Hindsight-Technology/documentation/other/legal/agreements/msa.rst

 it is to reset it.
 Login credentials are always transmitted securely over HTTPS.
-The Software is also equipped with password rules that allow the Customer to enforce strong passwords, as well as the ability to use 2FA (Two factor Authentication) where the user would be required to login with a username and password and then be further autheniticated with Google Authentication app.
+The Software is also equipped with password rules that allow the Customer to enforce strong passwords, as well as the ability to use 2FA (Two factor Authentication) where the user would be required to login with a username and password and then be further authenticated with Google Authentication app.
 The use of these features are at the discretion of the Customer.
 Company is not liable for any issues resulting from poorly protected Customer passwords.

 6.3.
 COMPANY ACCESS.
 ---------------------
-Company helpdesk staff may signin to your account to access settings and information related to your support issue.
+Company helpdesk staff may sign in to your account to access settings and information related to your support issue.
 For this, they use their own special staff credentials, not your password (which they have no way to know).
 This special staff access improves efficiency and security: they can immediately reproduce the problem you are seeing, you never need to share your password, and we can audit and control staff actions separately!
 Our Helpdesk staff strives to respect